FamilySearch/gedcomx/specifications/event-types-specification.md

 This document enumerates a set of event types to be used for genealogical data exchange, and requests discussion and suggestions for improvements.

-The current state of this document is as a DRAFT, and as such, the document may be subject to changes, including backwards-incompatible changes, according to the discussion and suggestions for improvement.
+The current state of this document is as a "stable draft", and as such, the document may be subject to limited changes, BUT NOT backwards-incompatible changes, according to the discussion and suggestions for improvement.

 ## Copyright Notice